marklidenberg/dony/README.md

 # 🍥️ dony

-A lightweight Python command runner with simple and consistent workflow for managing project commands.
+A lightweight Python command runner with a simple, consistent workflow for managing project commands.

 A `Justfile` alternative.